Mortgage Income Multiples: Caps, Joint Borrowing and 6x Lending

 How your income is categorised and evidenced can materially affect both the multiple and the total loan a lender will offer.
 A broker can advise which lenders treat your specific income mix most favourably.

-Joint Applications and Borrowing Power
+Joint Applications and Joint Salary Multiples

 For applicants where a family member wants to help with affordability but does not need to be on the property title, a joint borrower sole proprietor mortgage can be an effective solution.
 This structure allows a parent or other family member to be named on the mortgage for income purposes while the property is owned solely by the buyer.
 It is particularly useful for first-time buyers whose own income does not stretch far enough.